mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. label:: end_Outputs_class

-.. container:: justify

-    Here, we anticipate that the outputs
-    from the code will be saved in a folder, which by default is named *results/*.
+Here, we anticipate that the outputs from the code will be saved in a folder, which by default is named *results/*.
 If the folder does not exist, it will be created using *os.mkdir()* from the *os* module, which was previously imported.

-.. container:: justify

 Finally, let us create the three remaining classes, named respectively *MinimizeEnergy*, *MonteCarlo*, and *MolecularDynamics*.
-Each class inherits
-    the *Outputs* class.
+Each class inherits the *Outputs* class.
 Within the *MinimizeEnergy.py* file, copy the following lines:

 .. label:: start_MinimizeEnergy_class